Recipe: Chocolate Crinkle Cookies

-In a medium bowl, whisk together the flour, cocoa powder, baking powder, and salt.
-In the bowl of a stand mixer, fitted with the paddle attachment, or in a large mixing bowl, cream the butter and brown sugar until light and fluffy, about 3 minutes.
+Whisk the flour, cocoa powder, baking powder, and salt together in a medium bowl; set aside.
+Place the butter and brown sugar in the bowl of a stand mixer fitted with the paddle attachment.
+(Alternatively, use an electric hand mixer and large bowl.)
+Beat on medium speed until light and fluffy, about 3 minutes.
 Add the eggs and vanilla, and beat until completely incorporated.
 Add the melted chocolate and beat until completely incorporated.
 Gradually fold in the flour mixture until just combined.

-Chill the dough for at least 2 hours until firm, or up to overnight.
+Cover and refrigerate the dough until firm, at least 2 hours or up to overnight.

 Remove the dough from the refrigerator.
-Preheat the oven to 350°F. Line a baking sheet with parchment paper or a silicone baking mat.
+Arrange a rack in the middle of the oven and heat to 350°F. Line a baking sheet with parchment paper or a silicone baking mat.

 Place the granulated sugar and powdered sugar in separate small bowls.
 Scoop 1 tablespoon of the dough, form into a ball, and place on a plate.
 Repeat with the remaining dough.

-Cookies will keep in an airtight container for about one week.
+Storage: The cookies will keep in an airtight container for about 1 week.